build-server-protocol/build-server-protocol/docs/specification.md

   /** A sequence of build targets affected by the debugging action. */
   targets: BuildTargetIdentifier[];

+  /** If true, the build server should skip the configuration of the debugger.
+Default to false */
+  skipConfiguration: Boolean;

   /** The kind of data to expect in the `data` field. */
   dataKind: String;